 In 2022, the American Lung Association found that meeting 2040 government targets to reach 100% medium- and heavy-duty zero-emission sales would have significant health benefits by 2050, including an estimated 66,800 fewer premature deaths, 1.75 million fewer asthma attacks, and $735 billion in public health benefits due to cleaner air.

-Conclusion - even just 8.6% EV adoption by 2050 leads to a big climate impact
+Even 8.6% EV truck adoption by 2050 produces a big climate impact